Generating the Fukaya categories of Hamiltonian G-manifolds: Quantum cohomology and generation of the diagonal

 \subsection{Block decomposition of quantum cohomology}

 The quantum cohomology of a monotone symplectic manifold decomposes as a direct sum of local rings.
-This is known as the {\em block decomposition} or {\em Peirce decomposition}; we give a proof below for the reader's convenience.
-It is not special to quantum cohomology, and the proof below works for any commutative $\kk$-algebra, finite dimensional over $\kk$.
+It is not special to quantum cohomology, and the proof cited works for any (super) commutative $\kk$-algebra, finite-dimensional over $\kk$.

-\begin{lma} Let $X$ be a compact, monotone symplectic manifold and $\kk$ be an algebraic\-al\-ly-closed field.
+\begin{lma} Let $X$ be a compact, monotone symplectic manifold and $\kk$ be an arbitrary field.
 Then there exists a finite set $W$ and idempotent elements

 such that $1=\sum_{\alpha\in W}e_\alpha$ and $e_\alpha e_\beta=0$ if $\alpha\neq\beta$.
 Moreover, each summand